dito010/JPVideoPlayer/README.md

 Installation
 ------------

-There are two ways to use JPVideoPlayer in your project:
+There are three ways to use JPVideoPlayer in your project:
 - using CocoaPods
+- using Carthage
 - by cloning the project into your repository

 ### Installation with CocoaPods